KurtE/NT35510_t4x_p/README.md

 	Flex Pin Order: flex:pin
 		 0:19 1:18 2:14 3:15 4:40 5:41 6:17 7:16 8:22 9:23 10:20 11:21 12:38 13:39 14:26 15:27 16:8 17:7 18:36 19:37 28:35 29:34
 ```
-This board should support all 3 bus widths:  The default pins for 8 bit bus that have been setup are:
+This board should support all 3 bus widths:  The default pins for 8-bit bus that have been setup are:
 	Data pins: 19 18 14 15 40 41 17 16 WR:36 RD:37
  	WR: 36 RD: 37
-For 16 bit mode it adds in the data pins:  22 23 20 21 38 39 26 27
+For 16-bit mode it adds in the data pins:  22 23 20 21 38 39 26 27
-and 18 bit moade adds: 8 and 7
+and 18-bit mode adds: 8 and 7

-Again this is the defaults that I setup in the NT35510_t4x_p_default_flexio_pins.h file,
+Again, this is the defaults that I setup in the NT35510_t4x_p_default_FlexIO_pins.h file,
 You can choose to update this to start with a different first data pin, which will dictate the others:
-For example you could choose data pin 0 to be pin 40, in which case D0-D7 would be: 40 41 17 16 22 23 20 21
+For example, you could choose data pin 0 to be pin 40, in which case D0-D7 would be: 40 41 17 16 22 23 20 21

 ### Teensy 4
 Uses FlexIO3 which does not have DMA support.

 The Teensy 4 does not have any FlexIO object with 8 consecutive FlexIO pins.
 The closest it has is FlexIO3 with two groups
 of 4 pins, with a gap of 2 between the two groups.
-So special code that acts like there are 10 flexIO pins, and it
+So special code that acts like there are 10 FlexIO pins, and it
 updates each byte output or input to convert 8 bits to 10 or 10 bits to 8.
 The only valid pins for this are: